nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - Demo application, this install guide uses the NGINX Cafe example, found here:  https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/ingress-resources/complete-example
 - A bare metal Linux server or VM for the external NGINX LB Server, connected to a network external to the cluster.
 Two of these will be required if High Availability is needed, as shown here.
 - NGINX Plus software loaded on the LB Server(s).
 This install guide follows the instructions for installing NGINX Plus on Centos 7, located here: https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/
-- The NGINX Kubernetes Loadbalancer (NKL) Controller, new software from Nginx for this Solution.
+- The NGINX Kubernetes Loadbalancer (NKL) Controller, new software from NGINX for this Solution.

 <br/>